Why It Works

 2 tablespoons Worcestershire sauce

-2 1/2 tablespoons Louisiana-style hot sauce, such as Crystal
+1 tablespoon Louisiana-style hot sauce, such as Crystal (increase for more heat)

 1 teaspoon cayenne pepper

 3 sprigs fresh thyme

 Heat 1 tablespoon oil in a large sauté pan over medium heat.
 Add celery, pepper, and onion and cook, stirring often, until vegetables have begun to soften, about 5 minutes.
 Add garlic and continue cooking for 2 minutes more.